-- TweetGrader compares the use of Twitter by user with hundreds of thousands of other Twitter users.
+- TweetGrader compares the use of Twitter by the user with hundreds of thousands of other Twitter users.

 - How the Twitter user using TweetGrader ranks in his/her geographic area?

-- Track Follower history and a Quick Follower Check to see if another Twitter user is following the Twitter user using Tweet grader.
+- Track Follower history and a Quick Follower Check to see if another Twitter user is following the Twitter user using Tweet Grader.

-Twitaholic: “Twit-tastic robots”, as they are called by the owners of Twitaholic, scan Twitter a few times a day to determine who the biggest twit is.
+Twitaholic: “Twit-tastic robots”, as they are called by the owners of Twitaholic, scan Twitter a few times a day to determine who the biggest twist is.
 Enter your Twitter account name to get your ranking on Twitter (by followers) and by location.

 Twitter Counter: Here, once you have entered your Twitter name, you can compare your states with two other users.
 Description of Twitter Counter, according to its website is as follows:

 Twitter Counter provides statistics of Twitter usage and tracks over 14 million users and counting.

 So with 12 tools for the measurement of your social media influence, which tool have you decided to use?
 Why do you think it is best for you?
 Post your comments.